microsoft/PartsUnlimited/docs/HOL-Continuous_Deployment/README.md

 	* **ResourceGroupName** - Name of the Resource Group.

 		![](media/50.png)
+		> **Note**: Use unique values for your variables by adding something custom at the end like your initials.
+Example for WebsiteName : pudncorejstr

 		> **Note**: You can hide passwords and other sensitive fields by clicking the padlock icon to the right of the value text box.